silhouettes of soldiers getting on a plane at sunset

 Project Overview

-To carry out a broad-scale analysis of attrition of first term Army enlisted Soldiers, we combine a wide variety of DOD administrative data and external survey data sources to produce detailed information on over 700,000 Soldiers over a six-year period (2009--2015).
-While this collection of data holds rich detail regarding attrition, its size and structure makes it difficult to fully extract this information.
-For this reason we use a statistical model to handle this large data set, and produce an analysis of factors that affect attrition over this time period.
-We use a discrete-time Bayesian hierarchical modeling approach that makes it possible to extract detailed effects from these data while accounting for the uncertainty and dependence within the data.A three-fold strategy is executed for carrying out a broad-scale analysis of attrition of first term Army enlisted Soldiers.
+To carry out a broad-scale analysis of attrition of first-term Army enlisted Soldiers, we combine a wide variety of DOD administrative data and external survey data sources to produce detailed information on over 700,000 Soldiers over six years (2009--2015).
+While this collection of data holds rich detail regarding attrition, its size and structure make it difficult to fully extract this information.
+For this reason, we use a statistical model to handle this large data set and produce an analysis of factors that affect attrition over this time period.
+We use a discrete-time Bayesian hierarchical modeling approach that makes it possible to extract detailed effects from these data while accounting for the uncertainty and dependence within the data.
+A three-fold strategy is executed for carrying out a broad-scale analysis of attrition of first-term Army enlisted Soldiers.
 This strategy

 1. combines a wide variety of DOD, Federal, and open data sources within the Army Analytics Group (AAG) Research Facilitation Lab's (RFL) Person-Event Data Enclave (PDE) to produce detailed information,

-2. adapts a Bayesian hierarchical discrete-time hazard model to handle these data that involves over 80-million transactions, and
+2. adapts a Bayesian hierarchical discrete-time hazard model to handle these data that involves over 80 million transactions, and

 3. produces an analysis of factors that affect attrition over this time period.

 This effort is substantial in that it has brought together a broad collection of data sources within the PDE to inform the Army about the state of attrition of enlistees who leave before their first term ends.
-While this collection of data likely holds rich detail regarding attrition, its size and structure makes it difficult to fully extract this information.
+While this collection of data likely holds rich detail regarding attrition, its size and structure make it difficult to fully extract this information.
 Hence we use a discrete-time Bayesian hierarchical modeling approach that makes it possible to extract detailed effects from these data while accounting for the uncertainty and dependence within the data.

 Findings